 New coronavirus from China (COVID-19)

-An outbreak of a new corona virus started in December 2019 in the Wuhan region of China.
+The outbreak of a new corona virus started in December 2019 in the Wuhan region of China.
 The virus can cause the disease COVID-19.
-Most patients with this virus have a fever and respiratory complaints.
-Measures have been taken worldwide to prevent the virus from spreading further.
 Read more about COVID-19.
 In many countries, including the Netherlands, coronavirus is now being transmitted and there is a pandemic.
 Healthcare in many countries has been overloaded by the coronavirus pandemic.
-This and the possibility of long quarantine / (un) desirable stay / and restrictive measures in the country of destination are points of interest for the traveler.

 Popular and sunny countries such as Croatia, Turkey and Morocco are ideal destinations to spend your summer holiday.
 These destinations are often booked last minute, for example when the Dutch weather disappoints.
 Often, it is not considered that infectious diseases such as Jaundice (Hepatitis A) still prevail in these countries.
 A vaccination protects you.
 Please prepare your journey well and check our Travel advice by destination.